FILP-3D: Enhancing 3D Few-shot Class-incremental Learning with Pre-trained Vision-Language Models: Benckmark for 3D FSCIL task

 \textbf{F-Score.} F-Score for FSCIL task (${\rm F_{FSCIL}}$, ${\rm F}$ for short): The network needs to be plastic to learn new knowledge from the current task, and it also needs to be stable to maintain knowledge learned from previous tasks.
 To ensure that the model is not overly biased towards either of these aspects, we refer to ${\rm F_{score}}$ and propose ${\rm F_{FSCIL}}$, which balances the plasticity and stability of the evaluation network.
 It can be calculated using the following formula:

 where ${\rm Acc_B}$ denotes the accuracy of the ${\rm B}$-th (final) session.

 Finally, the 3D dataset is still being refined, so a large number of new datasets will likely continue to be produced.
 We take this into account and design our benchmark to be more flexible and modular in adding datasets, \textit{i.e.}, the desired FSCIL dataset can be obtained by simply transmitting the parameters and datasets to our generator.
-Additionally, The benchmark will be open-resource.
+Additionally, The benchmark has been \href{https://github.com/HIT-leaderone/FILP-3D}{open-resource}.